kLog: A Language for Logical and Relational Learning with Kernels: Graphicalization and feature generation

 where $V(A)$ is the set of vertices of $A$.
 In words, for each pair of close neighborhoods, we build a histogram counting the vertices with the same label in either of the neighborhood subgraphs.
 The kernel is then computed as the dot product of the corresponding histograms.

-\subsection{Tuples of properties}
+\subsubsection{Tuples of properties}

 A standard assumption in graph kernels is that vertex and edge labels are elements of a discrete domain.
 However, in kLog the information associated with vertices is a tuple that can contain both discrete and real values.
-Here we extend the NSPDK model to allow both a hard and a soft match type over graphs with properties that can be tuples of discrete, real, or a mix of both types.
-The key idea is to use the canonical vertex identifier (introduced in Section~\ref{sec:ginv}) to further characterize each property: in this way the kernel is defined only between tuples of vertices that correspond under isomorphism.
+Here we extend NSPDK to allow both a hard and a soft match type over graphs with property tuples that can be discrete, real, or a mix of both types.
+While similar extensions can be conceived, in principle, for other graph kernels, the literature has mainly focused on kernels with single categorical labels.
+The key idea is to use the canonical vertex identifier (introduced in Section~\ref{sec:exact_match}) to further characterize each property: in this way the kernel is defined only between tuples of vertices that correspond under isomorphism.

 The general structure of the kernel on the subgraph can be written as:

 where, for an atom\footnote{We remind the reader that in the graphicalization procedure we remove the primary and foreign keys from each atom, hence the only information available at the graph level are the signature name and the properties values.} $r(c_1,c_2,\ldots,c_m)$ mapped into vertex $v$, $\ell(v)$ returns the signature name $r$. $\kappa_{subgraph}$ is a kernel that is defined over sets of vertices (atoms) and can be decomposed in a part that ensures matches between atoms with the same signature name, and a second part that takes into account the tuple of property values.
 In particular, depending on the type of property values and the type of matching required, we obtain the following six cases.